Dr Roger Bretherton - Associate Professor / Programme Leader

 Due to the nature of this programme weekly contact hours may vary.
 Postgraduate level study involves a significant proportion of independent study, exploring the material covered in lectures and seminars.
 As a general guide, for every hour spent in class, students are expected to spend at least two to three hours in independent study.
 For more detailed information specific to this course please contact the Programme Leader.

-As a part of the programme you are required undertake a placement where you need to acquire 100 hours of face-to-face therapeutic work.
+As a part of the programme, you are required undertake a placement where you need to acquire 100 hours of face-to-face therapeutic work.
 The purpose of the placement is to enable you to develop experience in delivering therapy and competence in counselling skills.
 You will be required to engage in a minimum of two hours of individual supervision per month from the start of the placement.
-Supervision is compulsory and an integral part of the programme.
+Supervision is compulsory, external to the programme, and needs to be independently arranged by each student.

 Students are responsible for acquiring and sourcing their own placements and are advised to consider future career objectives and interests when considering placements.